 For a faster, more profitable home sale

-Don't let buyers miss the beauty of your home interior design; that attractive fireplace hiding behind a bulky reclining sofa, or the spaciousness of your kitchen hidden under bulky appliances and those cereal boxes strewn across the countertops.
+Don't let buyers miss the beauty of your home interior design; that attractive fireplace hiding behind a bulky reclining sofa, or the spaciousness of your kitchen hidden under bulky appliances and cereal boxes strewn across the countertops.

 Every room is important, no matter how small.
 If buyers are confronted with an avalanche of objects whenever they open a closet door, they will instantly assume that there isn't enough space in your home for their things.

-When I was a Realtor, I saw many sellers underestimate the value of decluttering.
-Surely buyers would see all the wonderful qualities of their home in spite of all the stuff!
-But few do.
+They most likely assumed buyers would see all the wonderful qualities of their home in spite of all the mess.
+Sorry, very few do.

 Feng shui (fung shway) is an ancient Chinese home design philosophy concerned with creating harmony and stability in a space.